 A lot of people confuse moss and liches, but the truth is that both of them are very different.
 Basically moss is a plant, and they use photosynthesis to survive, just like any other plant mosses convert sunlight into energy.
 On the other hand, lichens are made of fungi and algae, these live in a symbiotic relationship with one another which allows them to survive.

-Yes, you can eat moss although most types of mosses and lichens do not have enough nutritional value to keep you going, and some of them are even considered toxic when eaten raw.
+Mosses use water and sunlight to survive, just like any other plant, and they are safe to eat.
 There are several edible mosses like the Reindeer moss, Iceland moss, Sphagnum moss, Oak moss, Spanish moss, Wila, Rock Tripe, and Kalpasi.
 Even if some mosses are considered edible you still could get sick due to cross-contamination and due to the toxic nature of some mosses and lichens.

 If you are wondering what moss tastes like than my personal recommendation is to try Irish moss which is actually USDA certified Click here to check it out on Amazon.com

 There might come a time where you have nothing to eat and you might be tempted to eat moss.
-The problem with dating moss is the same as eating most leaves, our body is simply not adapted to survive only on moss.
-Although vegans would probably disagree but they do it a variety of plants which gives them all the nutrition their body has.
+The problem with eating moss is the same as eating most leaves, our body is simply not adapted to survive only on moss.
+Although vegans would probably disagree but they do eat a variety of plants which gives them all the nutrition their body needs.
 Moss doesn’t really have any substantial nutritional value, it has no fruit and it is mostly made out of micro leaves.

 Even if the mosses don’t have plenty of calories they can still be a survival food as they do contain some vital minerals and vitamins like magnesium, iron, iodine, zinc, Vitamin B, Vitamin A and in some moss types even Vitamin K and Vitamin E. If you are in the woods without any food than you would probably be better off eating pine needles than moss, for more information check out my recent article Can you eat pine needles? ( Top 4 Edible Pine Needles ).